 Rule 10(c)(10)(b) addresses situations in which counsel is ethically compelled to disassociate from the contentions raised on appeal.
 If counsel is ethically compelled to disassociate from the contentions raised in the brief, counsel may preface the brief with a statement that the brief is being filed pursuant to this Rule.
-If counsel is ethically compelled to disassociate from certain assignments of error that the client wishes to raise on appeal and counsel does not have a good faith belief that those assignments of error are reasonable and warranted, counsel must file a motion requesting leave of Court to permit the client to file a pro se supplemental brief.
-The pro se supplemental brief must be attached to counsel's motion.
-This Rule ensures that the counsel fully advances the client's arguments on appeal, but provides counsel with a means of dissociating from the contentions presented in the brief when the client insists on raising assignments of error that counsel does not have a good faith belief are reasonable and warranted.
+If counsel is ethically compelled to disassociate from any assignments of error that the client wishes to raise on appeal and counsel does not have a good faith belief that those assignments of error are reasonable and warranted, counsel must file a motion requesting leave of Court to permit the client to file a pro se supplemental brief.
+This Rule ensures that counsel fully advances the client's arguments on appeal, but provides counsel with a means of disassociating from the contentions presented in the brief when the client insists on raising assignments of error that counsel does not have a good faith belief are reasonable and warranted.